manogna7/ShopEase/README.md

   - `PUT /api/categories/<id>/`: Update an existing category.
   - `DELETE /api/categories/<id>/`: Delete a category.

-- **Authentication:**
-  - Use token-based authentication for accessing secured endpoints.

-### API Testing

-- Use tools like Postman to test the API endpoints and ensure proper functionality.

 ## Database Schema

 The project uses a PostgreSQL database with the following schema: